286897655/trace-out/README.md

 ```
 --

 `$for (statements)` - print iteration numbers of the for loop.
-Automatically adds and removes indentation to the output.
+Automatically shifts indentation of the output.

 Example: